Video Documentation and Surveillance Systems

 The purpose of this policy is to regulate the installation and use of video documentation and surveillance (VDS) systems designed to allow observation and recording from cameras installed on Texas State University property.
 This policy does not imply or guarantee that the university will monitor cameras 24 hours a day, seven days a week.
 Cameras are NOT a guarantee of safety, but are tools that assist the university in overall security, serve as a deterrent against crimes and inappropriate or unlawful activity, as well as provide information to assist with incident investigations.

-This policy applies to all students, faculty, staff, departments, divisions, and colleges in the use of VDS systems.
+This policy applies to all students, faculty, staff, departments, colleges, and divisions in the use of VDS systems.
 This policy applies to all forms of video documentation and surveillance, regardless of the technology employed, including closed circuit television (CCTV), Internet-based (Web) camera systems, and cameras used for academic or business purposes.
+The viewing, recording, reviewing and release of any data will be in compliance with all federal and state laws governing the release of information in compliance with the Freedom of Information Act.

 The sole purpose of academic cameras is viewing and recording academic activities and they are not attached to the VDS system.
 The sole purpose of business cameras is viewing and recording business activities, and attachment to the VDS system is required.